Anthony Adams: Regular season

+Playoffs

 Personal life

 Adams and his wife, Andenika, have four children.
 Teammates have bestowed several nicknames on Adams: Former 49ers teammate Bryant Young dubbed him "Double A" not only for his initials but also for his suspicion that Adams' extra energy came from batteries.
 His Penn State teammates nicknamed him "Spice".
 Adams was voted "Mama's Boy" his senior year at Martin Luther King High School in Detroit.
-He is a member of Omega Psi Phi fraternity and was initiated at Nu Chapter.
+He is a member of Omega Psi Phi fraternity and was initiated at Nu chapter.
 In the summer of 2012, Adams produced a series of videos on YouTube about life as an NFL free agent.
-On May 5, 2013, Adams earned his Masters in Business Administration from George Washington University.
+On May 5, 2013, Adams earned his master's degree in Business Administration from George Washington University.

 Community involvement

 Since 2006, Adams has been involved with Youthville, a program in his hometown of Detroit.
 He gave away two Super Bowl XL tickets to the student who demonstrated the greatest improvement in grade point average.
 In 2009, Adams visited several Chicago Public Schools to help students write letters to troops overseas during the Iraq and Afghanistan wars.